Thank you for reading our post, please rate this article at the end.

 And it’s just you, but it doesn’t take much time.
 The installation is direct and idiot-proof.
 If I installed it, you can also trust yourself to do it.

-You find out that not all fifth-wheel connections are as accessible and straightforward as this is.
+You find out that not all fifth-wheel connections are as accessible and straightforward as this one.
 I have a handful of annoying experiences with other coupling models.
 For any fifth-wheel hitch that stands by its easy-installation promise, I’m giving a score of 10.

 That’s the perfect score, as complications in installing the hitch can bear dangerous consequences that I don’t even want to imagine.